Here’s How Much A 4-Day Work Week Saves On Business Expenses

 At the same time, the available data doesn’t suggest a shorter week improves productivity, either.
 Most of that evidence is anecdotal at best.
-Treehouse CEO Ryan Carson once claimed that the four-day policy did increase productivity, for example, but his company ultimately backtracked and reinstated a five-day work week.
+Treehouse CEO Ryan Carson once claimed that the four-day work week policy did increase productivity, for example.
+But his company ultimately backtracked and reinstated a five-day work week.
 True believers tend to cite improved employee happiness as an end unto itself, but there’s a conspicuous lack of data connecting it to more work getting done.

 Of course, this doesn’t mean the four-day work week has no hard numbers to recommend it.
 As long as an office’s productivity doesn’t noticeably decline, a shorter week could make fiscal sense purely based on the lower cost of keeping the office open less often.